ItsJustMiaouss/ijm-tweaks/README.md

 - Reduce the particles when a block is broken.
 - Change the opacity of the pumpkin overlay.
 - Zoom by holding a keybinding.
+- Lower the height of the fire overlay.

 > Note: Everything is configurable and can be toggled.